TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 7/Luke 7.42.md

 ---

-When they had not [wherewith] to pay, he forgave them both.
-Which of them therefore will love him most?
+When they couldn't pay, he forgave them both.
+Which of them therefore will love him most?"